How We Work

 How does the CC Lab set its goals?
 How confident are we in meeting those goals?

+We aspire that our work will unlock carbon containment.
 We set our goals for carbon containment quantitatively, measured in metric tons of carbon dioxide equivalent (MTCO2e): a near-term goal of 30 million MTCO2e contained by 2030, and 500 million MTCO2e contained by 2050.
-Though these targets are highly ambitious, we are confident that by maintaining a portfolio of high-potential solutions we will be able to achieve them.

 Is the CC Lab open to outside partnerships?